shrBadihi/EqBench/README.md

-# JEqBench
+# EqBench
-JEqBench is a collection of equivalent and non-equivalent Java programs with the goal of advancing software engineering research.
+EqBench is a collection of equivalent and non-equivalent Java and C programs with the goal of advancing software engineering research.